MauroAndretta/GlassTest/models/README.md

 </center>

-Since that we are using a CNN architecture, the number of trainable parameters depend on the dimension of the input images.
-For example, using as input images with a dimension of 223x223 the number of trainable parameters is 996,126.
+Since that we are using a CNN architecture, the number of trainable parameters depend on the size of the input images.
+For example, using as input images with a size of 223x223 the number of trainable parameters is 996,126.
 This number is lower than the number of trainable parameters required by others state of the art architectures, for example MobileNet.
-The low number of trainable parameters has been one of the main goals during the developement of the model, because it has been intended to be used as an auxiliary system.
+The low number of trainable parameters has been one of the main goals during the development of the model, because it has been intended to be used as an auxiliary system.

 **Input**: Photo(s)